Connective Tissue & Blood

 At the bottom of this slide, locate the surface epithelium and then study the cellular CT layer underneath this epithelium.
 You will NOT be able to identify all of the cells in these CT regions, but you should be able to identify many of the cells described below.

-Lamina propria is the term given to the cellular connective tissue layer lying immediately beneath the moist epithelia that lines the gut and respiratory system.
+Lamina propria is the term given to the cellular connective tissue layer lying immediately beneath the moist epithelia that lines the gut, respiratory, and urogenital systems.
 The lamina propria contains a higher proportion of cells to collagen than found in the dense irregular connective tissue in the skin (next slide).

 Look for the collagen fibers in the dense, irregular connective tissue region beneath the surface epithelium in this section of skin; they are stained a pink color.
 Note that the size of the collagen fibers tends to increase as one moves deeper into the connective tissue layer (away from the epithelium).
 In the lower part of the section (nearest the epithelium) there will be occasional smooth muscle fibers.
 Note that the muscle cells have elongated, oval nuclei inside each fiber.
 Collagen fibers are extracellular and have no nuclei, but you should see small, narrow, dense fibroblast nuclei among the collagen fibers.
 In the deepest part of the section, you'll see adipocytes in fatty connective tissue.